chrishenry/octopress/source/_posts/2016-08-23-why-civic-tech.markdown

 discourse, and no trust of the "other side".

 One measure of a country is ease of access to information.
-We have access to more information than ever before, but lack the ability to make any sense of it.
+We have access to more information than ever before, but lack the tools to make meaningful sense of it.
-Or worse, are unwilling to trust it.

 As a American, this is a troubling time.
 As a technologist, this is a nightmare, to see trust in online tools eroding before our eyes.